 The creditor knows the time when he would receive the money so also the debtor is fully aware of the date by which he has to pay the money.
-This is because terms and conditions of the relationships between debtor and creditor such as amount required to be paid; date of payment; interest to be paid if any, place of payment is clearly mentioned in the bill of exchange.
+This is because terms and conditions of the relationships between debtor and creditor such as the amount required to be paid; date of payment; interest to be paid if any, and place of payment is clearly mentioned in the bill of exchange.

 - Convenient means of credit:

 A bill of exchange enables the buyer to buy the goods on credit and pay after the period of credit.
-However, the seller of goods even after extension of credit can get the payment immediately either by discounting the bill with the bank or by endorsing it in favour of a third party.
+However, the seller of goods even after the extension of credit can get the payment immediately either by discounting the bill with the bank or by endorsing it in favour of a third party.

 - Conclusive proof:

-The bill of exchange is legal evidence of a credit transaction implying thereby that during the course of the trade buyer has obtained credit from the seller of the goods, therefore, he is liable to pay to the seller.
+The bill of exchange is legal evidence of a credit transaction implying thereby that during the course of the trade, the buyer has obtained credit from the seller of the goods, therefore, he is liable to pay to the seller.
 In the event of a refusal of making the payment, the law requires the creditor to obtain a certificate from the Notary to make it conclusive evidence of the happening.